-Let $T=\left\{ 0,1,\cdots ,N \right\}$ be the task set, where 0 and $N$ denote the UAV depot, UAVs must depart from the depot to execute tasks and return to it. $U=\left\{ 1,2,\cdots ,V \right\}$ is the UAV set, and $V$ is the number of UAVs.
-In this paper, all UAVs are considered homogeneous, and three types of decision variables are defined in the mathematical model of the multi-UAV task scheduling problem: 1) ${{x}_{ijk}}$ is a binary variable that equals one if the UAV $k$ executes the task $j$ right after the task $i$ and zero otherwise; 2) ${{y}_{ik}}$ is also a binary variable that equals one if the UAV $k$ has executed the task $i$ and zero otherwise; 3) ${{z}_{ik}}$ is a continuous variable indicating the remaining flight distance of the UAV $k$ when visiting task $i$.
-The mathematical model can be formulated as follows.
+Let $T=\left\{ 0,1,\cdots ,N \right\}$ be the task set, where 0 and $N$ denote the UAV depot, which a UAV must depart from and finally return to after completing the assigned tasks.
+Let $U=\left\{ 1,2,\cdots ,V \right\}$ be the UAV set, where $V$ is the number of UAVs.
+In this paper, all UAVs are considered as homogeneous ones with a same maximum flight distance $D$.
+Three types of decision variables are defined in the mathematical model of the multi-UAV task scheduling problem, i.e., 1) ${{x}_{ijk}}$ is a binary variable that equals 1 if the UAV $k \in U$ completes the task $j$ right after the task $i$ and 0 otherwise ($i,j \in T$); 2) ${{y}_{ik}}$ is also a binary variable that equals 1 if the UAV $k \in U$ has executed the task $i \in T$ and 0 otherwise; 3) ${{z}_{ik}}$ is a continuous variable indicating the allowed remaining flight distance of the UAV $k\in U$ when visiting task $i\in T$.
+Accordingly, the mathematical model is formulated as follows,

 \begin{small}

 \end{small}

 Subject to: